Suits (2011–…): Season 5, Episode 2 - Compensation - full transcript

 You knew who I was

-when you did.
+when you did,

-So now it's time for you to decide.
+for you to decide.

 Are you with me or not?